© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chichester Dyke, earthwork E of Chichester Barracks extending 600yds (550m) is a scheduled monument protected by Historic England under reference 1005862.
 View the official record →

-Chichester Dyke is an ancient linear earthwork located east of Chichester Barracks in West Sussex, extending approximately 550 metres in length.
+Chichester Dyke is a linear earthwork situated to the east of Chichester Barracks in Sussex, extending approximately 550 metres in length.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005862.

 Chichester Dyke, earthwork E of Chichester Barracks extending 600yds (550m) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005862.